 Although different lenders have varied credit score requirements, having a high personal credit score – ideally 700 – will significantly help with your loan application.
 Most lenders consider both your business and personal credit scores, so make sure you maintain a good score for both.
 Your credit score should be verified by the three major credit bureaus.

 For more information, check out our ultimate guide business credit scores.

-8. Build Relationships with the Loan Officers
+20. Build Relationships With Loan Officers

 Jesse Harrison, CEO, Employee Justice Legal Team

 Good personal relationships with loan officers will go a long way.
-Sometimes the loan officers act like they are just the frontliners and they have no power to help you with your loan application.
+Sometimes the loan officers act like they are just the front-liners and they have no power to help you with your loan application.
 But once you build relationships with them using your people skills, you will find that these people have a lot of power and can mean the difference between rejection and acceptance.

-12. Understand Your Business’s Risk Profile
+21. Understand Your Business’ Risk Profile

 Kemener Whalen, CFO, BlackRock Construction